kembadev/recipe-book/README.md

   > [!WARNING]
   > Not recommended.

   For the local database, the project uses the lowdb library, which stores data in a JSON file.
-There is a class called LowDB in server/src/helpers from which you can instantiate an object that facilitates queries to the database that includes methods such as addOne, findOne, removeOne, etc., to manage the data.
+There is a class called LocalDB in server/src/helpers from which you can instantiate an object that facilitates queries to the database that includes methods such as addOne, findOne, removeOne, etc., to manage the data.

 ### Non-local database